gauravkr93/NLP-CommonsenseQA/README.md

 In order to reason over the graph, we propagate information across evidence via two steps: aggregation and combination.
 The concatenated input representation hc with the graph representation hg as the input of a Multi-Layer Perceptron(MLP) to compute the confidence score score(q, a).
 The probability of the answer candidate a to the question a can be computed as follows, where A is the set of candidate answers.

-##Tasks established

-Shatrughan-

-Vasudha-

-Shafali-

-Gaurav-

-Praveen-
-Read papers regarding Information Retrieval method for Question Answering System https://staff.fnwi.uva.nl/m.derijke/Publications/Files/ecir2008-nenormalization.pdf https://etd.ohiolink.edu/pg_10?0::NO:10:P10_ACCESSION_NUM:osu1388065704
+Papers regarding Information Retrieval method for Question Answering System

+https://staff.fnwi.uva.nl/m.derijke/Publications/Files/ecir2008-nenormalization.pdf

+https://etd.ohiolink.edu/pg_10?0::NO:10:P10_ACCESSION_NUM:osu1388065704